You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 Watch how your puppy acts to see how they’re doing.
 If they seem scared or anxious, you can change your approach.
 This helps them feel more confident.

 Don’t scold your puppy for accidents.
-It makes things worse and makes learning harder13.
+It makes things worse and makes learning harder.
 Instead, be supportive.
 Let them get used to new people and places slowly.
 This helps them feel more at ease and reduces accidents.

 TechniqueDescriptionBenefits